-In order to have a well-balanced document that will reflect all sectors of the European music life, work on the European Agenda for Music is not restricted to the EMC member organisations but also involves music actors that are not part of the EMC membership base.
+In order to have a well-balanced document that reflects all sectors of the European music life, the European Agenda for Music creation process was not restricted to the EMC member organisations but also involved music actors that are not part of the EMC membership base.

 The aim in developing a European Agenda for Music (EAM) is to bring together the diverse voices of the European music sector to determine a common vision and strategy for the future.
 The European Music Council has worked intensely to consult and hear from as many voices as possible, across Europe and across the music sector - and continues to do so.
 In the European music sector, we have many different viewpoints and interests, but we share one common goal: a thriving music sector that continues to play an essential role in the European landscape.

 The agenda is based on a manifesto and 9 key themes covering the main issues that came up in the discussions over the past years.
 Seven working groups set up according to different sections of the music sector met on several occasions to reflect and debate on their specific topics.
 They produced recommendations and reports which served as a base to determine common principles and objectives.

 The European Agenda on Music will bring together the music sector, allowing it to join voices.
 It will be a platform for collaboration and exchange.
 Initiated by the European Music Council, coordination will remain with the EMC, however the Agenda itself is a document owned by everyone involved.

 The aim of the document is for the sector to put forward its own priorities which will improve the situation of music in Europe: What do we want the sector to look like in 10 – 15 years from now?

 The European Commission has expressed a desire for there to be more cooperation between the various cultural disciplines, however it is important that the specifics and needs of each individual sector be highlighted, which can be done with the Agenda.
 Should the European Union or national governments want to make decisions concerning music in the future, the Agenda will provide them with a thorough document (and a united sector) to which they can refer.